mateus96mt/operational_research_first_work/README.md

-# Repository to save codes developed in a first work of the discipline "Operational Research".
+# Repository to save code developed in a first work of the discipline "Operational Research".